Kadaliharsha/kadaliharsha/README.md

 ## 🚀 About Me

 I'm a passionate **Software Engineer** and recent B.Tech Computer Science graduate with a strong foundation in **full-stack web development** and **Android app development**.
+I'm currently pursuing a Minor in **Artificial Intelligence** from **IIT Ropar**.
 I love building impactful applications that solve real-world problems and am constantly exploring new technologies to enhance my skill set.

 - 🎓 **Education:** B.Tech in Computer Science & Engineering (2024)
 - 📍 **Location:** India
 - 💼 **Status:** Open to new opportunities
-- 🌱 **Currently Learning:** React Native + TypeScript, NativeWind, FastAPI
+- 🌱 **Currently Learning:** React Native + TypeScript, NativeWind, Machine Leaning
 - 🎯 **Goal:** Building innovative and scalable applications

 ---